-Plane with rapper Post Malone lands safely after blown tires: media reports
+Plane with rapper Post Malone lands safely after blown tires: Media reports

 It was not immediately clear what caused the tires to blow out.

-The FAA initially said the plane was diverted to Westfield-Barnes Regional Airport in Massachusetts, about 100 miles (161 km) southwest of Boston, but later said the plane landed at Stewart Airport because of a crew decision.
+The FAA initially said the plane was diverted to Westfield-Barnes Regional Airport in Massachusetts, about 161km southwest of Boston, but later said the plane landed at Stewart Airport because of a crew decision.

 Officials with the airport and fire department were not immediately available to comment.